Easter Themed High Tea Party

 The linen napkins I chose are just so beautiful with the delicate floral embroidering.
 They are perfect for a beautiful Easter or spring/summer-themed table design.
 They are one of my favorites!

 This punch is similar to what you would have seen years ago at a bridal or baby shower.
 I found the sherbet punch recipe on the Sip and Feast website.
-Here is the link SHERBERT PUNCH.
+Here is the link to SHERBERT PUNCH.

 Did you know that sherbert punch is coming back into vogue with a bang!